-Coop Estonia has introduced two different self-service technologies – self-scanning and self-checkouts.
-Moreover, Coop is the first retailer in the Baltics that has opened a store where both self-service technologies are available.
+Coop Estonia, one of the leading retail groups in Estonia, has introduced two different self-service technologies: self-scanning and self-checkout.
+Moreover, Coop is the first retailer in the Baltics to open a store where both self-service technologies are available.

 Easy and fast

-Self-scanning allows the retailer to interact with their customer in a new way, bringing the online shopping experience into the brick-and-mortar store.
-Shoppers are able to scan and bag their purchases themselves, for quicker and smoother checkout, without the need to wait in line or re-pack the groceries after payment.
-Ergonomic Zebra MC18 scanners are used for the self-scanning concept in the two Coop Estonia stores where the technology was installed.
-The touch screen devices are convenient for customers to use and improve their shopping experience.
-The self-scanning process is very simple: 1) Scan 2) Pack 3) Pay.
-The customer swipes the loyalty card at the entrance and takes the assigned scanner.
-The customer scans the products and packs it directly into bags.
-After the shopping process is finished, the customer simply pays at the payment kiosk and leaves the store.
-The software used at these two stores was developed by StrongPoint.
+Self-scanning allows the retailer t Self-scanning technology allows the retailer to interact with their customers in a new way, bringing the online shopping experience into the brick-and-mortar store. .
+Shoppers are now able to scan and bag their purchases themselves, without having to wait in line or repack the groceries after payment.
+Utilizing software developed by StrongPoint, ergonomic Zebra MC18 scanners are used in the two Coop Estonia stores where the technology was implemented.
+The touch-screen devices are convenient for customers to use, and the self-scanning process is very simple: scan, pack, and pay.
+The customer swipes their loyalty card at the entrance and retrieves the assigned scanner.
+The customer scans the product and packs it directly into the bag.
+After shopping is finished, the customer simply pays at the payment kiosk and leaves the store.

 Self-checkout with new functions

-The self-checkouts were installed at Tartu, Rapla and Saaremaa stores – 10 systems in total.
-According to statistics, self-checkout systems can reduce queues with up to 40%.
-In addition, the self checkouts enable Coop Estonia to organize the checkout zones more efficiently, manage human resources optimally and plan work time better.
+Ten self-checkout systems were installed at Coop Estonia stores located in Tartu, Rapla, and Saaremaa.
+According to statistics, self-checkout systems can reduce queues by up to 40%.
+For Coop Estonia, self-checkouts also enable the stores to organize checkout zones more efficiently, manage human resources optimally, and plan work time better.

-Shoppers with smaller shopping baskets are likely to benefit the most from self-checkouts.
-They can make their purchases more convenient and faster.
-The recently installed self-checkout systems at the Lasnamäe Maksimarket and Akadeemia Konsum stores have now been equipped with additional functions.
-Initially, customers using the self-checkouts could only pay with bank cards.
-Now, they can choose to pay with cash as well.
+Shoppers with smaller shopping baskets are likely to benefit the most from self-checkouts because they can make their purchases quickly.
+The recently installed self-checkout systems at the Lasnamäe Maksimarket and Akadeemia Konsum stores are equipped with additional functions, including the flexibility to pay with both bank cards and cash.

 Cooperation and flexibility